hecatonheyrus/pdf-mcp-server/README.md

   1) to get plain text of a PDF page - mostly for testing purposes.

-  2) to  get summary of PDF pages privided by the user using OpenAI LLM.
+  2) to  get summary of PDF pages provided by the user using OpenAI LLM.

   Once tool #2 is selected, further interactions with the server using IBM MCP Context Gateway is as easy as filling up 2 input text fields: